6 min read · Cost

 Quick Answers

-Many parcels are; we check the State Fire Marshal map during scoping and apply Chapter 7A where it applies.
+Many parcels are.
+We check the State Fire Marshal map during scoping and apply Chapter 7A wherever it governs the parcel.

 Sources